-This practicum involves participation in a minimum of 5 activities. including at least 3 shifts on the LiveChat roster and the other 2 activities can either be 2 more LiveChat shifts or Breastfeeding Education Live sessions.
+This practicum involves participation in a minimum of 5 activities, including at least 3 shifts on the LiveChat roster and the other 2 activities can either be 2 more LiveChat shifts or Virtual Village education sessions.

-The breastfeeding educator is required to contact their assigned mentor and introduce themselves prior to starting their practicum and then after each practicum activity.
-After completing their practicum, breastfeeding educators will then continue their LiveChat shifts on the regular roster and will be officially appointed at the end of their training.
+The breastfeeding educator meets their assigned mentor after each practicum activity.
+After completing their practicum, breastfeeding educators continue their LiveChat shifts on the regular roster and are officially appointed on completion of the course.

-The Senior Manager, Helpline Services & Volunteer Support will also inform National Support Office that trainee/s have completed their practicum.
-Training Administration will then communicate this information to the relevant branch/s and their final appointment as a breastfeeding counsellor or breastfeeding educator will proceed.
+The Senior Manager, Helpline Services & Volunteer Support informs National Support Office when a trainee has completed their practicum.
+Training Administration then communicates this information to the relevant branch and their final appointment as a breastfeeding counsellor or breastfeeding educator can proceed.